 Honours Program in Anthropology

-The Department of Sociology & Anthropology will advertise and conduct an informational workshop for students in early March.
+The Department of Sociology & Anthropology will advertise and conduct an informational workshop for students in March.
 At this workshop the Departmental Honours programs and the application process will be described.

 The deadline for submitting the completed application package is May 01 (normally in the year before the last year of their program).
-A copy of the student’s current Academic Transcript must be included in the package.
-At the time of submission (to the Department of Sociology & Anthropology’s main office), students would sign a document indicating that they have submitted their Honours application package.
+Completed packages must be submitted to the Department of Sociology & Anthropology’s main office including a PDF copy of the student’s mruGradU8 profile (current).
+Eligibility and Continuation in the Honours Program

 For graduation with a Bachelor of Arts with Honours in Anthropology, students should follow the calendar rules for the year they were officially admitted into the B.A. in Anthropology Program.